KNK (band)

 KNK (lit. "great" or "to be great") is a South Korean boy band formed in 2016.
 They released their debut single album Knock on March 3, 2016.
-The group currently consists of four members, Inseong, Jihun, Dongwon and Hyunjong.
+The group currently consists of three members: Inseong, Jihun, and Hyunjong.
+Originally a group of seven members, Youjin left the group in September 2018, Seoham in September 2021, Heejun in January 2022 and Dongwon in 2026.

 History

 Pre-debut

 All five members of KNK were trainees of different companies before joining YNB Entertainment.
 They had a long training period, with an average of five years.
 As trainees, the members appeared in music videos of their label mate, Bestie.
 They also performed as backup dancers for the girl group.

 On December 15, 2015, a teaser video of the boys was uploaded on KNK's official YouTube channel.
 The following day, it was revealed that the group would perform at 2015 SBS Awards Festival (SAF) alongside Noel, Bestie and Almeng.
 On December 26, KNK performed for the first time to the public at SAF where they performed the two songs on their debut single album.
 On December 30, the band's first reality show, My Keunakeun Television, premiered on Naver TV Cast.

 YNB Entertainment opened their official Naver V app channel for the company's artists, including KNK, on January 8, 2016.
 Beginning on the first day of February, KNK had real-time broadcasts for almost every day via Naver V app as a countdown to their upcoming debut.
 The boys showed their daily rehearsals and preparations, as well as their album jacket photo shoot and the filming for their first music video.
 On February 22, the company announced via SNS that the group would debut with their first single album on March 3, 2016.
 On February 23 to 26, the band performed in several universities' freshman orientations.